-If you’ve been looking for the best natural mouthwash, you’re in luck.
+If you’ve been looking for the best natural mouthwash for oral hygiene, you’re in luck.
 We’ve spent over 100 hours testing natural and synthetic-based mouthwashes in a Columbia University infection control lab, and we’ve had people sample unlabeled mouthwashes to provide blind and unbiased feedback.

 If you want a natural mouthwash that offers safety, efficacy, and taste without trying or testing them all yourself, we’ve got the information you’re looking for.

 Natural Mouthwash Ratings

 Chances are, you’re at least moderately concerned about the efficacy of your natural mouth rinse, which is why we used that as the most important factor of our ratings.
 But you probably also want something that tastes good, freshens your breath, and doesn’t burn your mouth.